Workspaces and Settings

 Accessing workspace resources

-Let's write a function that produces a list of all of the available trees that can survive in a specified USDA hardiness zone:
+With that setting in place, let's write a function that queries the resolved tree databases and returns every tree that can survive in a specified USDA hardiness zone:

 async function getAvailableTrees(hardiness: HardinessRange): Promise<TreeResource[]> { // Resolve the list of WorkspaceDbs from the setting. const dbs = await iModel.workspace.getWorkspaceDbs({ settingName: "landscapePro/flora/treeDbs" }); // Query for all the trees in all the WorkspaceDbs and collect a list of those that match the hardiness criterion. const trees: TreeResource[] = []; Workspace.queryResources({ dbs, // Include only tree resources, as indicated by their name prefix. namePattern: "landscapePro/tree/%", nameCompare: "LIKE", callback: (resources: Iterable<{ name: string, db: WorkspaceDb }>) => { for (const resource of resources) { // Look up the tree as stringified JSON in the current WorkspaceDb. const str = resource.db.getString(resource.name); assert(undefined !== str); const tree = JSON.parse(str) as TreeResource; if (tree.hardiness.minimum <= hardiness.maximum && hardiness.minimum <= tree.hardiness.maximum) { trees.push(tree); } } }, }); return trees; }